Clinical Trials Using Tetanus Toxoid Vaccine

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-An Investigational Immuno-therapy Study of Experimental Medication BMS-986178 by Itself or in Combination With Nivolumab and / or Ipilimumab in Patients With Solid Cancers That Are Advanced or Have Spread
+An Investigational Immuno-Therapy Study of Experimental Medication BMS-986178 by Itself or in Combination With Nivolumab and / or Ipilimumab in Participants With Solid Cancers That Are Advanced or Have Spread

 The purpose of the study is to determine the safety and tumor-shrinking ability of experimental medication BMS-986178, when given by itself or in combination with Nivolumab and / or Ipilimumab, in participants with solid cancers that are advanced or have spread.